VESTIBULAR TESTING -- WHAT IS IT GOOD FOR ?

 are needed.
 Vestibular testing is more accurate than clinical symptoms in

-predicting whether neuroimaging tests will be abnormal.(Levy and Arts, 1996)
+predicting whether neuroimaging tests will be abnormal.(Levy and Arts, 1996).
+Simple vestibular tests are more effective than MRI at detecting strokes that cause dizziness.

 - To document objectively vestibular conditions such as